vitest-dev/vitest-browser-react/README.md

 In short, this library integrates well with Vitest Browser Locators API, and that is why it's recommended for the Browser Mode, although you can continue using testing-library if you prefer.

 One of the reasons why the Vitest team decided to add our own wrapper was because it became confusing to document all the differences with how testing-library works in Vitest: the dom/render libraries work the same, but user-event is not (except sometimes, such as with the preview provider).
-Streamlining the API made it easier to explain and more approachable for newcomers.
+Streamlining the API makes it easier to explain and is more approachable for newcomers.

 ## Special thanks